-The part-time garden program educator will supervise 14-24-year-olds who may have violent or non-violent, non-sexual criminal histories.
-Throughout the year, you will interview, train, lead, manage, and track progress of interns in cohorts of approximately 12 youth –with up to 24 youth per 10 – 34-week cycle.
+The part-time garden program educator will supervise up to seventeen 14-24-year-olds who may have non-violent, non-sexual criminal histories.
 Activities will involve training youth to lead garden programming, sustaining our gardens, and working with the community to beautify our spaces and distribute produce.

-During the school year, you will develop and deliver garden programming for and teach the interns to lead Concrete Safaris' field trip program to our gardens called Green Exercise Days serving 2nd - 5th graders in NYC School District 4, East Harlem, approximately 4,000 children.
+You will develop and deliver garden programming for and teach the interns to lead Concrete Safaris' field trip program to our gardens called Green Exercise Days serving 2nd - 5th graders in East Harlem.
 From time to time, you will lead group teambuilding games during these events with 50 - 500 children and adults.
-You will create and/or improve 4 seasonal lessons incorporating grade-appropriate standards from New York City Science Scope and Sequence and New York State Common Core.
+You will create and/or improve seasonal lessons incorporating grade-appropriate standards from New York City Science Scope and Sequence and New York State Common Core.
 You will lead garden maintenance activities contributing to the production of 3-4 tons of vegetables, herbs, and fruit.

 You will maintain all garden tools and related gear, and track inventory.

 You will work with the executive director to create program and event budgets, recruit and manage assistants, interns, and volunteers, and submit bi-monthly payroll reports for all interns in your program area.
 You will contribute to weekly social media updates of students' work in the form of video and pictures.
-You will compile and submit detailed reports and evaluations on garden, youth, and event outcomes, and write and submit quarterly success reports about your work with the children.
+You will compile and submit detailed reports and evaluations on garden, youth, and event outcomes, and write and submit participant and end-of-summer reports about your work with the children.